Szandor72/greased/README.md

 Since most actions in Lightning are asynchronous, the test scripts are built using chains of Promises.
 The [documentation states](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/js_promises.htm) that promises are available in all supported browsers.

 If you are building components for Communities or Sites then you can't control if your users are using "supported" browsers or not.
 In that case, you can still use promises in your tests but do not use them in you components.
 If you do this it also means that you cannot run these tests in the unsupported browsers and that means you lose some valuable automatic testing.
-For that reason, these is a TODO below to provide just enough "then" support as part of Greased so that tests wll run in any browser.
+For that reason, there is a TODO below to provide just enough "then" support as part of Greased so that tests can run in any browser.

 ## TODO (looking for volunteers, contact me if you can help)